HPV and cancer

 The main risk factors for HPV are the same for genital and oral infection.
 Having a high number of sexual partners increases your chance of picking up an infection.

 Since 2008, girls aged 12-13 have been offered a vaccination against the two most common ‘high-risk’ types of HPV, HPV 16 and 18.
-There is also currently a catch-up programme for girls up to the age of 18.
+Girls up to the age of 18 can request vaccination through the NHS if they weren’t vaccinated in year 8 (age 12-13).

 This vaccine is very effective at preventing cervical cell changes and cancers associated with HPV 16 or 18 infection.
-Together, these two strains cause up to 8 out of 10 cervical cancers.
+Together, these two types cause about 7 out of 10 cervical cancers.

-From September 2012, the HPV vaccine used in the UK will also protect against HPV 6 and 11, which are the HPV types that cause the majority of genital warts.
+Since September 2012, the HPV vaccine used in the UK also protects against HPV 6 and 11, which are the HPV types that cause the majority of genital warts.

 HPV vaccination has great potential to reduce the number of women who develop cervical cancer.
 But it is still important to take up screening invitations even if you have been vaccinated.